wombleton/gitlaw-nz/acts/O/Ombudsmen Act 1975.md

 *   Schedule 1 Part 2 Gambling Commission: inserted, on 1 July 2004, by [section 374][199] of the Gambling Act 2003 (2003 No 51).
 *   Schedule 1 Part 2 Game Animal Council: inserted, on 28 November 2013, by [section 41(2)][225] of the Game Animal Council Act 2013 (2013 No 98).
 *   Schedule 1 Part 2 GCS Limited: repealed, on 29 December 1994, by [section 6(1)][226] of the Finance Act 1994 (1994 No 73).
-*   Schedule 1 Part 2 Genesis Energy Limited: inserted, on 21 November 2013, by [clause 4][227] of the State-Owned Enterprises (Genesis Energy Limited) Order 2013 (SR 2013/435).
+*   Schedule 1 Part 2 Genesis Energy Limited: repealed, on 7 March 2014, by [section 6(2)][227] of the State-Owned Enterprises Amendment Act 2012 (2012 No 44).
-*   Schedule 1 Part 2 Genesis Power Limited: repealed, on 21 November 2013, by [clause 4][227] of the State-Owned Enterprises (Genesis Energy Limited) Order 2013 (SR 2013/435).
+*   Schedule 1 Part 2 Genesis Power Limited: repealed, on 21 November 2013, by [clause 4][228] of the State-Owned Enterprises (Genesis Energy Limited) Order 2013 (SR 2013/435).
 *   Schedule 1 Part 2 Government Life Insurance Corporation: repealed, on 20 August 1990, by [section 31(3)][136] of the Tower Corporation Act 1990 (1990 No 2 (P)).
-*   Schedule 1 Part 2 Government Property Services Limited: repealed, on 1 January 2003, by [section 16][228] of the Finance Act (No 2) 1988 (1988 No 128).
+*   Schedule 1 Part 2 Government Property Services Limited: repealed, on 1 January 2003, by [section 16][229] of the Finance Act (No 2) 1988 (1988 No 128).
-*   Schedule 1 Part 2 Government Stores Board: repealed, on 1 January 1989, by [section 19(2)][229] of the Finance Act (No 2) 1988 (1988 No 128).
+*   Schedule 1 Part 2 Government Stores Board: repealed, on 1 January 1989, by [section 19(2)][230] of the Finance Act (No 2) 1988 (1988 No 128).
-*   Schedule 1 Part 2 Government Superannuation Appeals Board: inserted, on 1 October 1995, by [section 31][230] of the Government Superannuation Fund Amendment Act 1995 (1995 No 28).
+*   Schedule 1 Part 2 Government Superannuation Appeals Board: inserted, on 1 October 1995, by [section 31][231] of the Government Superannuation Fund Amendment Act 1995 (1995 No 28).
-*   Schedule 1 Part 2 Government Superannuation Board: repealed, on 1 October 1995, by [section 31][230] of the Government Superannuation Fund Amendment Act 1995 (1995 No 28).
+*   Schedule 1 Part 2 Government Superannuation Board: repealed, on 1 October 1995, by [section 31][231] of the Government Superannuation Fund Amendment Act 1995 (1995 No 28).
-*   Schedule 1 Part 2 Government Superannuation Fund Authority and any subsidiary of that authority: inserted, on 2 October 2001, by [section 36][231] of the Government Superannuation Fund Amendment Act 2001 (2001 No 47).
+*   Schedule 1 Part 2 Government Superannuation Fund Authority and any subsidiary of that authority: inserted, on 2 October 2001, by [section 36][232] of the Government Superannuation Fund Amendment Act 2001 (2001 No 47).
-*   Schedule 1 Part 2 Government Supply Brokerage Corporation (NZ) Limited: repealed, on 17 March 1992, by [section 11(1)][232] of the Finance Act 1991 (1991 No 93).
+*   Schedule 1 Part 2 Government Supply Brokerage Corporation (NZ) Limited: repealed, on 17 March 1992, by [section 11(1)][233] of the Finance Act 1991 (1991 No 93).
-*   Schedule 1 Part 2 Guardians of New Zealand Superannuation and any subsidiary of the Guardians of New Zealand Superannuation: inserted, on 12 October 2001, by [section 74][233] of the New Zealand Superannuation and Retirement Income Act 2001 (2001 No 84).
+*   Schedule 1 Part 2 Guardians of New Zealand Superannuation and any subsidiary of the Guardians of New Zealand Superannuation: inserted, on 12 October 2001, by [section 74][234] of the New Zealand Superannuation and Retirement Income Act 2001 (2001 No 84).
-*   Schedule 1 Part 2 Hazards Control Commission: repealed, on 2 July 2001, by [section 149][234] of the Hazardous Substances and New Organisms Act 1996 (1996 No 30).
+*   Schedule 1 Part 2 Hazards Control Commission: repealed, on 2 July 2001, by [section 149][235] of the Hazardous Substances and New Organisms Act 1996 (1996 No 30).
 *   Schedule 1 Part 2 Health and Disability Commissioner: inserted, on 21 October 1994, by [section 76(3)][94] of the Health and Disability Commissioner Act 1994 (1994 No 88).
 *   Schedule 1 Part 2 Health Benefits Limited: repealed, on 18 July 2013, by [section 57][205] of the Public Finance Amendment Act 2013 (2013 No 50).
 *   Schedule 1 Part 2 Health Funding Authority: repealed, on 1 January 2001, by [section 111(1)][212] of the New Zealand Public Health and Disability Act 2000 (2000 No 91).
 *   Schedule 1 Part 2 Health Promotion Agency: inserted, on 1 July 2012, by [section 26][178] of the New Zealand Public Health and Disability Amendment Act 2012 (2012 No 41).
-*   Schedule 1 Part 2 Health Quality and Safety Commission: inserted, on 9 November 2010, by [section 30(2)][235] of the New Zealand Public Health and Disability Amendment Act 2010 (2010 No 118).
+*   Schedule 1 Part 2 Health Quality and Safety Commission: inserted, on 9 November 2010, by [section 30(2)][236] of the New Zealand Public Health and Disability Amendment Act 2010 (2010 No 118).
 *   Schedule 1 Part 2 Health Research Council of New Zealand: inserted, on 25 January 2005, by [section 131(1)][190] of the Crown Entities Act 2004 (2004 No 115).
 *   Schedule 1 Part 2 Health Service Personnel Commission: repealed, on 1 January 2003, by [clause 4(1)][182] of the Ombudsmen (Schedule 1) Order 2002 (SR 2002/385).
 *   Schedule 1 Part 2 Health Sponsorship Council: repealed, on 1 July 2012, by [section 26][178] of the New Zealand Public Health and Disability Amendment Act 2012 (2012 No 41).